Sixteen more years? Russian parliament backs move to keep Putin in power

 “It just feels sad.
 And reminiscent of the Soviet Union.
 I didn’t spend very much time living in the Soviet Union obviously but neither do I have any desire to do so.”

-Additional reporting by Andrey Kuzmin, Alexander Marrow, Anton Zverev and Maria Tsvetkova; Writing by Andrew Osborn; Editing by Philippa Fletcher
+Additional reporting by Andrey Kuzmin, Alexander Marrow, Anton Zverev and Maria Tsvetkova; Writing by Andrew Osborn; Editing by Philippa Fletcher and Jon Boyle